-"Direct Billable Bookings" and "Passengers Boarded" are the primary metrics utilized by Travel Network and Airline Solutions, respectively, to measure operating performance.
-Travel Network generates fees for each Direct Billable Booking which include bookings made through our GDS (e.g., Air, and Lodging, Ground and Sea ("LGS")) and through our equity method investments in cases where we are paid directly by the travel supplier and for Air Bookings, are presented net of bookings cancelled within the period presented.
-Passengers Boarded ("PBs") is the primary metric used by Airline Solutions to recognize SaaS and hosted revenue from recurring usage-based fees.
+"Direct Billable Bookings" and "Passengers Boarded" are the primary metrics utilized by Travel Solutions to measure operating performance.
+Travel Solutions generates distribution revenue for each Direct Billable Booking, which includes bookings made through our GDS (e.g., Air, and Lodging, Ground and Sea ("LGS")) and through our equity method investments in cases where we are paid directly by the travel supplier.
+Air Bookings are presented net of bookings cancelled within the period presented.
+Travel Solutions also recognizes IT solutions revenue from recurring usage-based fees for Passengers Boarded ("PBs").
 The primary metric utilized by Hospitality Solutions is booking transactions processed through the Sabre Hospitality Solutions SynXis Central Reservation System (the "HS Central Reservation System").
-These key metrics allow management to analyze customer volume over time for each of our three business segments to monitor industry trends and analyze performance.
+These key metrics allow management to analyze customer volume over time for each of our product lines to monitor industry trends and analyze performance.
 We believe that these key metrics are useful for investors and other third parties as indicators of our financial performance and industry trends.
 While these metrics are based on what we believe to be reasonable estimates of our transaction counts for the applicable period of measurement, there are inherent challenges associated with their measurement.
 In addition, we are continually seeking to improve our estimates of these metrics, and these estimates may change due to improvements or changes in our methodology.